 The venue for the event is either the village of Melaghara or Gandhacherra.
 Melaghara is located 50km away from Agartala, whereas the Gandhacherra is situated approximately 74km away from Agartala.

 The villages become the center of attraction and adventure during the Boat Race event and one cannot deny the buzz that follows.
 The event is organized at Rudrasagar lake, which also houses the Neermahal or water palace, which is another popular tourist destination.

 The Boat Race Festival has been a part of the local traditions for a long time now.
 The event celebrates and emphasizes the significance of teamwork and team spirit.
 People wait for the event round the year and participate in the event with an invincible spirit.

 1. Neermahal.
 Neermahal has derived its name from two words - ‘neer’ which means water and ‘mahal’ which means palace, together they mean water palace.
 The palace was built in the middle of the Rudrasagar Lake by the Maharaja of Tripura, Maharaja Bir Bikram Kishore Debbarma Manikya.
 The palace was the summer residence of the Maharaja where he would come to relax and escape from the scorching heat.
 The beauty of Neermahal is mesmerizing and is alone sufficient to make you pack your bags and visit Tripura.

 2. North-Eastern Cuisine.
 When in Tripura, eat what the locals eat!
 If you are in Tripura to witness the exciting boat race then it is time to indulge in some exotic northeastern cuisine.
 Mui-Borok a fermented fish, Chauk the traditional beer, Mosdeng Serma a tomato dip and a lot more will excite your taste buds.

 By Rail.
-The Agartala railway station is the nearest railway station.
-One can take a local taxi or bus to commute to the hotel/resort that you have booked for your stay in Agartala, Tripura.
+The Agartala Railway Station is the nearest railway station.
+From the station, one can take a local taxi or bus to commute to the hotel/resort that you have booked for your stay in Agartala, Tripura.
 Tripura Sundari Express and Kanchanjangha Express are the two popular trains that take you to Tripura along with many others.

 29 March 2020